 With traditional PR, the way of measuring cost is AVE (Advertising Value Equivalent).
 It measures the column inches of an article and compares how much that space is worth according to the publication advertising rate card.
 It is now out of time and doesn’t provide any evidence of success or cost-effectiveness.

 Since the last 10-15 years, there has been a commendable improvement in technology.
 We all are benefitted from it but can also face some challenges.
-For example, now one can track and know the best brand that is ruling the market which definitely makes the competition tough.
+Now one can track and know the best brand that is ruling the market which definitely makes the competition tough.
 So, one should consider all the options well before choosing a PR agency.

 Among this, lies a recommendable PR agency named PRchitects which not only helps to increase the visibility of the brand but also develops a good relationship between an organization and the audiences.